Walking the Hollyford Track

 Of all the walks in the Fiordland region, the Hollyford Track is one of the gentlest, whilst still being just as rewarding as its better-known neighbours.
 Whilst steep climbs on the Routeburn and Milford Tracks may have you huffing and puffing in parts, the Hollyford Track offers a calm walk into the heart of New Zealand’s natural playground, with no steep inclines.

 On the World Heritage tour, our Hollyford experience begins with a memorable helicopter flight the length of Milford Sound.
 We then fly around the rugged Fiordland coast before landing in picturesque Martins Bay.
 We stretch our legs on a coastal wildlife walk to the Martins Bay seal colony to get up close to view New Zealand Fur Seals in their natural habitat.
-If we’re lucky, we may even spot the rare Fiordland Crested Penguin.
+If we’re lucky, we may even spot the rare Fiordland crested penguin.
 We then hop in a jet boat to journey to the beautiful Martins Bay Lodge, our cosy accommodation for the night.
 We're the only ones here in this purpose-built lodge on the edge of the Hollyford River.
 The sound of the waves crashing at Martins Bay sandspit is incredibly calming.
-The tranquility of Martins Bay is not to be underestimated!
+The tranquillity of Martins Bay is not to be underestimated!

 Relax and get to know your friendly hosts while being spoilt rotten in this most remote of settings.
-For dinner, an array of kiwi-influenced cuisine is available.
-If you’re lucky, you might even catch sight of the cheeky native New Zealand Kea in its natural habitat, playing in its favoured Cabbage Tree just outside the lodge.
+For dinner, an array of Kiwi-influenced cuisine is available.
+If you’re lucky, you might even catch sight of the cheeky native New Zealand kea in its natural habitat, playing in its favoured cabbage tree just outside the lodge.
 They’re often heard before being seen, listen out for a shrill sound and watch for a flash of rainbow wings.

 The following day’s adventure begins with an unforgettable jet boat ride across Lake McKerrow / Whakatipu Waitai before following your trusty guides to hike the Hollyford Track.
-Walking 17 kilometres (10.5 miles) on a well-formed trail, emerald mosses, ancient beech forest and giant rimu trees steal the show.
+Walking 18 kilometres (11 miles) on a well-formed trail, emerald mosses, ancient beech forest and giant rimu trees steal the show.